yvien226/Python-Projects/Kaggle/Recruit Restaurant Visitor Forecasting/ReadMe.md

 I was given 3-5 days to work on this case study, then present my findings and solutions.
 It was my first attempt to tackle kaggle competition project.

-This folder contain the scripts that I wrote during these short period of time using jupyter notebook, they are:
+This folder contain Python scripts that I wrote during these short period of time using jupyter notebook, they are:
 - Data Exploration: Data Analysis to get an insight of the data given by Recruit Holdings who launch this competition.
 - Random Forest Prediction v1 & v2: Scripts to predict the number of visitors of each restaurant using Random Forest.